Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 - Crocks Have Thick Walls: The thick walls on ceramic pickling crocks act as natural insulators, keeping the brine temperature stable.
 This allows the bacteria to work better and produces better results.

 In addition to these benefits, fermentation crocks are simply more beautiful to look at and use.
-This doesn’t affect the taste at all, but it does make fermenting a more enjoyable experience.
+This doesn’t affect the taste, but it makes fermenting a more enjoyable experience.
 I like looking at the ceramic fermenting crocks on my shelves.

 Types of Fermentation Crocks